teamradish/TRTwitchPlaysBot/README.md

 * Twitch Plays quality-of-life enhancements - macros, game logs, user silencing (without timeout/ban), stop all ongoing inputs, and switch consoles on the fly.
 * SQLite database with configurable data and settings, including access levels, commands, virtual controller count, and more.
 Any data changes are immediately reflected in TRBot.
 * Sleep prevention - prevent games and consoles from going to sleep with a periodic input, controller port, and interval of your choosing.
+* Reset prevention - forbid players from hitting button combos to reset the game.
 * Moderation features - control access to commands, inputs, and other features independent of platform.
 * Additional goodies and games - duel for credits, create memes, calculate expressions, and talk to a chatbot.